kartik-v/yii2-icons/README.md

 yii2-icons
 ==========

-This extension is a simple class to setup various icon frameworks to work with Yii.
-The icon frameworks currently supported are:
+This extension offers an easy method to setup various icon frameworks to work with Yii.
+Most popular and free icon frameworks available are currently supported.
+This list may be extended in future based on demand and feedback.

 1. [Font Awesome](http://fortawesome.github.io/Font-Awesome/)
 2. [Elusive Icons](http://shoestrap.org/downloads/elusive-icons-webfont/)